Multiracial Americans: 20th century

 Racial discrimination continued to be enacted in new laws in the 20th century, for instance the one-drop rule was enacted in Virginia's 1924 Racial Integrity Law and in other southern states, in part influenced by the popularity of eugenics and ideas of racial purity.
 People buried fading memories that many whites had multiracial ancestry.
 Many families were multiracial.
 Similar laws had been proposed but not passed in the late nineteenth century in South Carolina and Virginia, for instance.
 After regaining political power in Southern states by disenfranchising blacks, white Democrats passed laws to impose Jim Crow and racial segregation to restore white supremacy.
 They maintained these until forced to change in the 1960s and after by enforcement of federal legislation authorizing oversight of practices to protect the constitutional rights of African Americans and other minority citizens.

 In 1967 the United States Supreme Court case Loving v.
 Virginia ruled that anti-miscegenation laws were unconstitutional.

 In the twentieth century up until 1989, social service organizations typically assigned multiracial children to the racial identity of the minority parent, which reflected social practices of hypodescent.
-Black social workers had influenced court decisions on regulations related to identity; they argued that, as the biracial child was socially considered black, it should be classified that way in order to identify with the group and learn to deal with discrimination.
+Black social workers had influenced court decisions on regulations related to identity; they argued that, as the biracial child was socially considered black, it should be classified that way to identify with the group and learn to deal with discrimination.

 By 1990, the Census Bureau included more than a dozen ethnic/racial categories on the census, reflecting not only changing social ideas about ethnicity, but the wide variety of immigrants who had come to reside in the United States due to changing historical forces and new immigration laws in the 1960s.
 With a changing society, more citizens have begun to press for acknowledging multiracial ancestry.
 The Census Bureau changed its data collection by allowing people to self-identify as more than one ethnicity.
 Some ethnic groups are concerned about the potential political and economic effects, as federal assistance to historically underserved groups has depended on Census data.
-According to the Census Bureau, as of 2002, over 75% of all African Americans had multiracial ancestries.
+According to the Census Bureau, as of 2002, 75% of all African Americans had multiracial ancestries.

 The proportion of acknowledged multiracial children in the United States is growing.
 Interracial partnerships are on the rise, as are transracial adoptions.
 In 1990, around 14% of 18- to 19-year-olds, 12% of 20- to 21-year-olds, and 7% of 34- to 35-year-olds were involved in interracial relationships (Joyner and Kao, 2005).
+The number of interracial marriages as a proportion of new marriages has increased from 11% in 2010 to 19% in 2019.